Bring design leadership to your event

 Building teams for where you are

 Starting with VRIO analysis and business modelling, this talk maps what the design team is actually doing against what the organisation needs.
 UX maturity evaluation reveals where the organisation is and what is most critical.
 Skill matrix analysis closes the picture.
-The output is not a vision – it is a gap map: what needs to be filled by process and what needs to be filled by people.
+The output is a gap map: what needs to be filled by process and what needs to be filled by people.

 A simple process

-Audiences leave with practical methods they can apply immediately – and usually with questions they hadn’t thought to ask before.
+Audiences leave with practical methods they can apply immediately, and usually with questions they had not thought to ask before.
 People seek out one-on-one conversations after the talk.
 The content continues working after the event ends.

-Every presentation is summarised and published on tsoon.com – so your audience has something to return to, and you can preview the thinking before committing.
+Every presentation is summarised – so your audience has something to return to.

 Who I speak to